 Brennan isn’t asking for a straight acre-for-acre trade, Raines said at the September meeting, but rather an exchange equal to the value of the 200 acres in the reserve that Brennan wants to sell.
 The value of an acre in the reserve is ] around $100,000, he said.

 Lingering issues of privately-owned land within the reserve have been one of the factors holding up renewal of the HCP (another being the proposed northern corridor).
-The HCP expired in 2015 but the U.S. Forest Service has allowed it to continue functioning for the time being as efforts are made to renew the plan.
+The HCP expired in 2015 but the U.S. Fish and Wildlife Service has allowed it to continue functioning for the time being as efforts are made to renew the plan.

 If the land exchange goes through, Brennan said, he, along with two other developers he has been working with who have property stuck in the reserve, will sign off giving their support to the HCP renewal.